-For disposal costs of nuclear fuel in processing which are not expected to be used, the Company has recorded the present value (discount rate 4.0%) of such costs.
+For disposal costs of nuclear fuel in processing which are not expected to be used, the Company has recorded the estimated value based on agreements, etc., for those whose specific work, etc., is scheduled.
+On the other hand, for those whose specific work, etc., is under consideration, the Company has recorded the present value (discount rate 4.0%) of the costs that are estimated to be required in the future.